Skip to contents

 We return to how to run the different set-ups later and start by simulating independent processes.

-The key functions are
+The key simulation functions are:

 see examples below for specific models.